 2) To add a barbecue flair.
 Take your favorite barbecue rub spread it across a plate and press your sausage cut side down into the rub so it sticks.

 3) For a south of the border taste.
-First we hit the inside of the sausage with a little Tapatio Mexican hot sauce then spread some McCormicks perfect pinch Mexican seasoning onto a plate and press your sausage cut side down to coat it thoroughly.
+First we hit the inside of the sausage with a little Tapatio Mexican hot sauce.
+Then we spread some McCormicks perfect pinch Mexican seasoning onto a plate and press your sausage cut side down to coat it thoroughly.

 Take your spiced up sausages out to the grill.
 Place the sausages cut side down directly over the flame.
 This step will cook your spices in and caramelize them.

-Flip your turkey sausages after 2 to 3 minutes.
+Flip your grill turkey sausages after 2 to 3 minutes using your tongs.
 The mustard version may stick a little bit.

 Grill for an additional 2 to 3 minutes and serve.